Töregene Khatun: Güyük's reign

-She was an exercise of power in a society that was traditionally led only by men.
+Töregene was an exercise of power in a society that was traditionally led only by men.
 She managed to balance the various competing powers within the empire, and even within the extended family of the descendants of Genghis Khan, over a 5-year period in which she not only ruled the empire, but set the stage for the ascension of her son Güyük as Great Khan.
+Töregene repeatedly pushed for her son to be elected khan, but Güyük himself delayed the election several times, leaving his mother in power.

 During Töregene's reign, foreign dignitaries arrived from the distant corners of the empire to her capital at Karakorum or to her nomadic imperial camp.
 The Seljuk sultan came from Turkey—as did representatives of the Caliph of Abbasid in Baghdad.
-So did two claimants to the throne of Georgia: David Ulu, the illegitimate son of the late king—and David Narin, the legitimate son of the same king.
+So did two claimants to the throne of Georgia: David Ulu, the illegitimate son of a late king—and David Narin, the legitimate son of his sister.
 The highest-ranking European delegate was Alexander Nevsky's father, Grand Prince Yaroslav Vsevolodovich of Vladimir and Suzdal, who died suspiciously just after dining with Töregene Khatun.

-The Mongols practiced polygamy. Ögedei Khan's favorite son was Kochu, who was through his another wife, and he had nominated Kochu's son Siremun to succeed him after his father suddenly died in China in 1237.
-But some sources mention that Khoch was a son of Töregene and she did not want little Shiremun to succeed.
-Töregene opposed the choice in favor of Güyük, but despite the enormous influence she had on him, was unable to persuade Ögedei to change his selection.
-She did, however, achieve her aims through cunning.
-When the lesser khans appointed her regent after her husband's death, she appointed her favorites to high positions in the imperial household and initiated what was to be a successful scheme to elevate her son Güyük.
-When Temüge Otchigen, the youngest brother of Genghis, gathered his men and tried to unsuccessfully seize the throne, Güyük quickly came to meet him.
-Töregene managed to keep a Kurultai from being held until it was sure her son Güyük was favored by the majority.
-Töregene passed power to her son Güyük in 1246.
-She retired west to Ögedei's appanage on the Emil.
+For a brief time after the election of Güyük, Töregene continued to hold power.
+Giovanni da Pian del Carpine reported that, when he visited as an emissary of the Catholic Church, he was directed to Töregene's tent, rather than Güyük's.

 Despite her role in ensuring Güyük's election as Khagan, the relationship between Töregene and her son eventually collapsed.
-Güyük's brother Koden accused Fatima of using witchcraft to damage his health; when Koden died a few months later, Güyük insisted that his mother hand Fatima over for execution.
-Töregene threatened her son Güyük that she would commit suicide to spite him.
+According to Minhaj-i Siraj Juzjani and Rashid al-Din Hamadani, Güyük's brother Kötän, who had been ill since the reign of Ögedei, accused Fatima of using witchcraft to damage his health, then died a few months later.
+Because of this Güyük insisted that his mother hand Fatima over for execution.
+However, in reality, Kötän did not die until 1251, 1252, or 1253.
+Rather, Fatima's execution was likely for political purposes instead.

+As Güyük attempted to have Fatima arrested, Töregene did everything she could to protect her cherished intimate.
+She wished to live the rest of her life quietly with Fatima.
+However, Güyük would not accept this.
+In response to his continued efforts, Töregene threatened her son Güyük that she would commit suicide to spite him.
 Güyük's men seized Fatima and put her to death by sewing up all of her orifices and dumping her into water; Töregene's supporters in the imperial household were simultaneously purged.
-Within 18 months of Fatima's death, Töregene herself died under still unexplained circumstances.
-She was posthumously renamed Empress Zhaoci (昭慈皇后 (Brilliant kind empress)) by Kublai in 1265-1266.